SHAXZODBR/SHAXZODBR/README.md

 ## Hi, I'm Batirjonov Shaxzod! 👋
-### 💻 Full-Stack Developer | ⚽ Football Enthusiast | 📚 Educator
+### 💻 Full-Stack Developer | 📚 Educator

 I'm a passionate full-stack developer with experience in building web applications using modern technologies like **React, Next.js, Node.js, and PostgreSQL**.
-I also have a strong interest in **football, business, and education**, and I'm currently exploring ways to merge my technical skills with my love for football.
+I have a strong interest in **technology, business, and education**, and I'm constantly working on improving my skills and contributing to meaningful projects.

 - 🔭 Currently working on a **Hotel Management System**
+- ⚡ Developing a **Rating App** for service reviews
+- 💖 Building a **Donation App** to support people in need
 - 🏫 Teaching front-end development for beginners
-- 🎯 Passionate about **football, business, and tech**
+- 🎯 Passionate about **software development and business**
 - 🌍 Planning to pursue a **Master’s degree in 2026**
-- 📍 Life goal: **Live in London**
+- 📍 Life goal: **Travel The World**

 ---